25 Glow In The Dark Party Ideas | All You Need to Know

 Balloon Truth or Dare

 This is one of the better glow in the dark party ideas.
-You will need to get some glow in the dark balloons to get started.
+You will need to get a pack of glow in the dark balloons to get started.
 However, before you inflate them, you’ll need to fill each of the balloons with a note containing a silly or fun truth or dare challenge.
-Here are some hundreds of Truth or Dare questions and challenges that go on any occasion!
-When you’re ready to get the game underway, play some fun party music, and, while your guests are dancing and keeping one of the balloons airborne, stop the music at some point.
+Here are hundreds of Truth or Dare questions – perfect prompts to fill the balloons!
+When you’re ready to get the game underway, play some fun party music, and, while your guests are dancing and keeping one of the neon balloons airborne, stop the music at some point.
 Whoever was the last guest to make contact with the balloon after the music stops will need to pop the balloon and do the truth or dare challenge contained in the balloon.
 After doing this, you’ll start the process again by playing the music while a balloon is being knocked around in the air.

 Wall Graffiti